 These are the common warts of childhood secondary to human papillomavirus infection (HPV), but they occur in adults too.
-The image on the left is a viral wart on the face, and the one on the right below viral warts of the plantar skin.
+The image on the left is a viral wart on the face, and the one on the right, on the plantar skin.

 The diagnosis of viral warts in adults is not always straightforward.

 New warts may develop in older persons and can be confused with AKs, seborrhoeic keratoses or even SCCs.
 Patients who are immunosuppressed are at an increased risk of NMSC and have a much higher prevalence of viral warts.
-Clinical assessment can be difficult in these patients, and diagnostic suspicion is warranted because an SCC may be misdiagnosed as a benign viral wart.
-For instance the lesion on the left below is a viral wart but SCC or a seborrhoeic keratosis comes into the differential.
+Clinical assessment can be difficult in these patients, and diagnostic suspicion is warranted because a SCC may be misdiagnosed as a benign viral wart.
+For instance the lesion on the left below is a viral wart but a SCC or a seborrhoeic keratosis comes into the differential.
 The multiple lesions on the chin of the patient (image on the right below), are plane warts, again due to human papilloma infection.
-They often pigment markedly.
+This type of HPV lesion often pigments markedly.

 Clinically the hallmark is the central umbilication which contains the virally infected epidermal cells.